monson/rhacm-gitops-workshop/README.md

 In this section, we'll focus on setting up a hub cluster consisting of three nodes.
 This cluster setup will leverage virtual machines (VMs) to simulate bare metal nodes.
 For ease of setup, we have a scripted approach.

 ### Generating ISO Image using Assisted Installer
-Post VM setup, the next step is to generate the necessary ISO image to provision the hub cluster nodes:
+The first step is to generate the necessary ISO image to provision the hub cluster nodes:
 - Visit [Red Hat OpenShift Cluster Manager](https://console.redhat.com/).
 - Navigate to the [Assisted Installer](https://console.redhat.com/openshift/create/datacenter) service.
 - Follow the instructions to generate an ISO image tailored for your hub cluster setup.
 This image will be used to boot and provision the nodes.